 The NC has in place a formal process for the selection of new Directors and re-appointment of Directors to increase transparency of the nominating process in identifying and evaluating nominees or candidates for appointment or re-appointment.
 In selecting potential new Directors, the NC will seek to identify the competencies and expertise required to enable the Board to fulfil its responsibilities.
 The NC will evaluate the suitability of the nominee or candidate based on his qualifications, business and related experience, commitment, ability to contribute to the Board process and such other qualities and attributes that may be required by the Board, before making its recommendation to the Board.
-In recommending a candidate for re-appointment to the Board, the NC considers, amongst other things, his/ her contributions to the Board (including attendance and participation at meetings, time and effort accorded to the Company's or Group's businesses and affairs) and his/her independence.
+In recommending a candidate for re-appointment to the Board, the NC considers, amongst other things, his contributions to the Board (including attendance and participation at meetings, time and effort accorded to the Company's or Group's businesses and affairs) and his independence.
 The Board is to ensure that the selected candidate is aware of the expectations and the level of commitment required.
 The Board, on the recommendation of the NC, appoints new Directors.
 All new Directors who are appointed by the Board are subject to re-election at the next AGM but shall not be taken into account in determining the number of Directors who are retired by rotation at such meeting.

 Pursuant to the Company's Constitution, one-third of the Directors shall retire from office and be re-elected at least once every 3 years at each AGM.
-Dr Ang Peng Tiam, Dr Khoo Kei Siong and Mr Lim Jen Howe, being the CEO, COO and Non-Independent Non-Executive Director of the Company respectively, will be retiring and seeking re-election at the forthcoming AGM in accordance with Article 91 of the Company's Constitution.
+Mr S. Chandra Das, Mr Sitoh Yih Pin and Mr Lim Teong Jin George, will be retiring and seeking re-election at the forthcoming AGM in accordance with Article 91 of the Company's Constitution.

 In making the recommendations, the NC considers the overall contribution and performance of the Directors.
-Dr Ang Peng Tiam, being the member of NC, had abstained from deliberation in respect of his own nomination and assessment.
+Mr S. Chandra Das, being the Chairman of the NC, had abstained from deliberation in respect of his own nomination and assessment.